Guinea-Bissau: Ethnic groups

 Most of the remainder are mestiços of mixed Portuguese and African descent.

 Portuguese natives are a very small percentage of Bissau-Guineans.
 After Guinea-Bissau gained independence, most of the Portuguese nationals left the country.
 The country has a tiny Chinese population.
 These include traders and merchants of mixed Portuguese and Cantonese ancestry from the former Portuguese colony of Macau.
-There is also a small Cape Verdean, Lebanese and Jewish community in the country.
+There are also small Cape Verdean, Lebanese and Jewish communities in the country.
 Portuguese people made up the largest white population during colonial period but there was also some Lebanese people, Italians, French people and English people.

 Major cities

 Main cities in Guinea-Bissau include: